IsmaelBortoluzzi/Risc-V-Interpreter/README.md

     10 => finish program

 ## Not Yet Supported Features
-- The stack
 - Most of .data, actually only two are supported
   - .word
   - .asciz

 ## What's included

-Basic assembly is covered.
-Stack is still in development
+Basic RI32I and RI32M is covered.
+Stack is also supported but only using sp reg to access it

 ```text
 interpreter/